pburtchaell/redux-promise-middleware/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+---
 Hello! :wave:

 This template enables you to open an issue that is valuable for you, the project, and the GitHub community. :two_hearts: